verhas/javageci/DOCUGEN.md

 1. JavaDocSnippetInserter
 <!-- end snip -->

 You can see that the generator `SnippetNumberer` is listed twice.
 The method registers two different instances of this generator.
 The first one is instantiated setting the mnemonic to "`prenumber`" (4).
 The second one uses the default mnemonic "`number`" (7).
 That way it is possible to number something before the regular expressions and the line skipping are handled.
-That is feasible when we want line numbering that shows that some of the lines are not displayed in the snippet.
+That is feasible when we want line numbering that shows that some lines are not displayed in the snippet.

 The actual unit test that executes the document generation for Java::Geci is using this form, but you can also find the old, more verbose version in the unit test file with commented-out `@Test` annotation.

 In the example above the Geci object `fragmentCollector` is created and used separately to collect the documentation fragments from the Java files only.
-It could be executed together with the other generators in the phase 0 but in that case it would try to collect the documentation fragments from all the files.
+It could be executed together with the other generators in the phase 0, but in that case it would try to collect the documentation fragments from all the files.
 As it is now the object `fragmentCollector` collects the documentation fragments only from the Java files of the module `javageci-docugen`.
 Retrieving the context built up by this object and injecting into the next one will transfer the collected snippets inside the context for the next generators.

 # Implemented Snippet Handling Generators

 As there are three types of snippet handling generators we will discuss the implemented generators in three subsections.

 ## Collectors

 ### `SnippetCollector`

-The generator `SnippetCollector` is executed by the framework for all sources that are configured and collected and the collector scans through the lines of the sources and collects the snippets.
+The generator `SnippetCollector` is executed by the framework for all sources that are configured and collected, and the collector scans through the lines of the sources and collects the snippets.

 It starts to collect lines after a line that matches the regular expression named `snippetStart` and before `snippetEnd`.
 These regular expressions have default values and as they are listed in the `Config` inner class of the generator `SnippetCollector`:

 <!-- snip SnippetCollector_config trim="to=0" regex="replace='/snippetEnd/snippetEnd  /' replace='/private Pattern//' replace='/~);//' replace='/Pattern.compile~(//' escape='~'"-->
 ```java